 Made With Love for Practical Idealists

-Nonviolence features insightful articles and essays, inspiring Q&As, literary pieces, art and more.
-Our biannual print magazine evolved from Emergence, which began as a monthly PDF.
-Freely download issues of Emergence below.
+Nonviolence, the biannual print magazine that we published from 2014–2018, featured insightful articles and essays, inspiring Q&As, literary pieces, important case studies and so much more.
+The print publication evolved from Emergence, which began as a monthly PDF.
+You can freely access the original Emergence PDFs below.

 Archives – Emergence

-And more: Read Emergence as originally conceived and designed by the former editor, Bijoyeta Das, with the support of Sally Armbrecht as copyeditor.
+Read Emergence as originally conceived and designed by Bijoyeta Das, with the support of Sally Armbrecht as copyeditor.

 This is our second look at this topic, this time from a new angle and new articles and considerations bearing on current events.
 Articles by Stephanie Van Hook, Michael Nagler and Operation Dove Volunteers Sonia, Alberto and Marina.
 Poetry and a film review by Stephanie Knox Cubbon.